digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 ## Dynamic Authentication Code

 The requirements of the PSD2 regarding the dynamic linking of the SCA to a specific payment transaction can be fulfilled by utilizing the `nonce` property of the authorization request.
 There are multiple options on doing this, however the basic priciple would be to generate a hash using the actual payment details contained in the `purpose` field.
 This way, the wallet could be able to verify that the displayed purpose text correlates to the nonce value.
-The limitation of this approach is that the nonce value can only be linked to the purpose text of one credential.
-Therefor it must be defined that this behavior applies only to the first credential requested.

 ```bash